 - Blood transfusions.

 Preventing the spread of E.coli

-To help prevent infection with VTEC and the development of HUS:
+To help prevent infection with STEC and the development of HUS:

 - Ensure proper hand washing, especially after handling raw meat.